taoshen99/MUBDsyn/README.md

 ### Generate the potential decoy set

 `mk_config.py` writes out the configurations for the generation of MUBD3.0 virtual decoys.
 We provide `gen_decoys.sh` to iterate over all the ligands and set the configurations specific for each of them.
-Please replace the `</path/to/REINVENT>` and `</path/to/MUBD3.0>` in the scripts with user-defined directories.
+Please make sure the `</path/to/REINVENT>` and `</path/to/MUBD3.0>` in all the scripts are replaced with user-defined directories.
 ```bash
 $ mkdir output
 $ chmod +x ./gen_decoys.sh